kokkos/kokkos-fft/docs/developer/CI.rst

 (see `Dockerfiles <https://github.com/kokkos/kokkos-fft/tree/main/docker>`_).
 These images are useful to develop locally particularly when you are interested in modifying the backend specific codes.
 In other word, if you develop and test your code inside these containers, your PR will likely to pass our CI.
-For each backend, we test to compile a simple test code by using kokkos-fft as CMake subdirectory or installed library.
+For each backend, we test to compile a simple test code by using Kokkos-FFT as CMake subdirectory or installed library.

 Unit tests
 ----------